 Adverse childhood experiences are traumatic events occurring before the age of 18.
-ACES include all types of abuse and neglect as well as parental mental illness, substance use, divorce, incarceration and domestic violence.
+ACES include all types of abuse, neglect and exploitation as well as parental mental illness, substance use, divorce, incarceration and domestic violence.
 ACES can impact brain development which in turn impacts functions such as decision making, self-regulation, fear processing, memory and stress management.